 Kenya has introduced strict travel restrictions due to COVID-19.
 These regulations are aimed at controlling the spread of the virus and preventing a rise in cases in the country itself.

 So far, Kenya has had a relatively low number of cases of people infected with the coronavirus.
-Nevertheless, as the number of cases worldwide continues to rise, the decision has been made to restrict entry to the country.
+Nevertheless, as the number of cases worldwide continues to rise, the decision was made to restrict entry to the country:

 Travelers affected by these cancellations have been advised to postpone their trips or exchange their booking for travel vouchers that may be used within one year.